1 Kings

 1 Kings 1:3 & 4

-Then they searched throughout Israel for a beautiful girl and found Abishag, a Shunammite, and brought her to the king.
-The girl was very beautiful; she took care of the king and waited on him, but the king had no intimate relations with her.
+After looking through all of Isra'el's territory for a beautiful girl, they found Avishag the Shunamit and brought her to the king.
+The girl was very beautiful and became a companion for the king.
+She took care of him, but the king did not have sexual relations with her.

 A beautiful young virgin girl was found in the city of Shunem which was located in the land given to the tribe of Issachar.
 The girl became the king's servant but they did not have a physical intimacy.